Reputation, Learning and Project Choice in Frictional Economies: Qualitative Comparisons

 \subsection{Comparative Statics}

 The results of this section pertains to the original model with learning.
 Observe that in both cost regimes $\mathcal{M}^*_a \subseteq \mathcal{M}^*_b$, and thus I take $\beta$ as a proxy for the size of the union of matching sets, i.e., $\mathcal{M}^*_a \cup \mathcal{M}^*_b$.
-It is important to know the comparative statics of $\beta$ (in \eqref{eq: beta}) with respect to the primitives of the economy.
+It is important to know the comparative statics of $\beta$ (in~\eqref{eq: beta}) with respect to the primitives of the economy.

-Performing simple differentiation of \eqref{eq: beta}, one can easily verify that $\frac{\d \beta}{\d c} >0$, $\frac{\d \beta}{\d r}>0$, and $\frac{\d \beta}{\d \kappa} <0$.
+Performing simple differentiation of~\eqref{eq: beta}, one can verify that $\frac{\d \beta}{\d c} >0$, $\frac{\d \beta}{\d r}>0$, and $\frac{\d \beta}{\d \kappa} <0$.
 Namely, lower levels of flow cost, time discount rate, and search frictions (equivalently higher meeting rate) are all associated with larger $\mathcal{M}^*_b$.
-Specifically, raising the meeting rate $\kappa$ increases the value of holding the maximum reputation $w(1)$ --- because the agent meets the projects more frequently --- and thus expands the optimal $\mathcal{M}^*_b$.
-So, as far as it relates to the impact of $\kappa$ on $\beta$, it is only the reputational effect that plays a role.
-The opportunity cost effect has no impact on $\mathcal{M}^*_b$, as there is no better alternative than $b$-projects.
+Specifically, raising the meeting rate $\kappa$ increases the value of holding the maximum reputation $w(1)$ --- because the agent meets the projects more frequently --- and this expands the optimal $\mathcal{M}^*_b$.
+Hence, with regard to the influence of $\kappa$ on $\beta$, only the learning effect comes into play.
+The opportunity cost effect has no impact on $\mathcal{M}^*_b$, as there is no better alternative than the $b$-projects.
+Lastly, increasing $\varphi_a$ or $\varphi_b$ raises $w(1)$ and thus decreases $\beta$ (that is similar to the effect of meeting rate $\kappa$ on $\beta$).

 In the following example, I study how the optimal $\alpha$ (i.e., the lower boundary of $\mathcal{M}^*_a$) reacts \textit{non-monotonically} to the search frictions.
-This is in contrast with the monotone response of $\hat \alpha$ to $\kappa$ in the no-learning version (studied above).

-\begin{example}[Non-monotone response of $\alpha$ to $\kappa$.]
+This stands in contrast to the monotonic response of $\hat \alpha$ to $\kappa$ in the no-learning version discussed earlier. \begin{example}[Non-monotone response of $\alpha$ to $\kappa$.]
 In this example, I show --- in the low cost regime where $\mathcal{M}^*_a = (\alpha,1] \neq \emptyset$ --- there exists a range of parameters, in which the optimal $\alpha$ reacts non-monotonically to $\kappa$.
 This is in contrast with the response of its no-learning counterpart $\hat \alpha$ to $\kappa$, that was shown to be unambiguously increasing due to the opportunity cost effect.